How the 10-Year Rule Increases Taxes

 What Goes in a Charitable Remainder Trust?

-In the end, CRUTs can pass on a steady stream of income and, in the right situation (especially if you have charitable intent), can be a compelling way to dispose of large IRAs efficiently.
+In the end, CRUTs can pass on a steady income stream and, in the right situation (especially if you have charitable intent), can be a compelling way to dispose of large IRAs efficiently.

 529 Plans as Stretch IRA Alternatives